-table.
+homework.

 Based on your results, you should try to study and learn in a casual setting with soft furnishings.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities ☐ If you can't avoid formal seating, sit on the floor while leaning against a wall.
-Working on Assignments or Independent Tasks ☐ Sit on comfortable, soft seating or try reading while reclining on a bed or cushions. ☐ Use a laptop or other mobile device instead of a desktop computer.
-Preparing for Tests or Presentations

-Avoid sitting on a straight-backed chair and working at a desk or

-Time of Day

-Research has proven that success in learning can be affected by the time of day in which you study.
+During Instruction or Activities If you can't avoid formal seating, sit on the floor while leaning against a wall.
+Working on Assignments or Independent Tasks Sit on comfortable, soft seating or try reading while reclining on a bed or cushions.
+Use a laptop or other mobile device instead of a desktop computer.
+Preparing for Tests or Presentations Avoid sitting on a straight-backed chair and working at a desk or table.
+Late in the Day Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
+You have a moderate preference for learning later in the day.
+You are alert and do your best work after midday.
+It may take you a long time to wake up in the morning.
+Recommendations Based on your results, you should try to do your most challenging learning later in the day.
+Read the following recommendations and select the ones you think would work best for you.
+During Instruction or Activities Schedule your most difficult learning and creative tasks for later in the day.
+Working on Assignments or Independent Tasks Do routine tasks earlier in the day.

-You have no strong preference for learning at a particular time of day.
-You are able to study and work equally well at any time, regardless of whether it is early or late.
-Because you have no strong preference, you do not need to follow any specific recommendations.

-According to your results, you do not need any recommendations for this preference.

-Rate your profile:

-How well does it match you?
+Rate your profile: How well does it match you?